AlwaysExtreme/Security-Portfolio/_posts/2019-02-18-Sprint-3-Retrospective.md

 ## **Sunday, 24/02/2018 - INDIVIDUAL¶**

 I worked 9am-5:30pm
+Got home to find that my SSL certificate for the website had been broken by my DNS provider so had to message their support team to look into the issue.

 This submission should be a full-fledged reflection of this week (18/02 - 22/02):
 Reflect on your learnings from Monday to Friday, be sure to be inclusive of the face-to-face hours and the work you have conducted outside of these hours.